bloxstreet/support/staff information/policies.md

 * Strikes are **permanent.** Once assigned, they can not be removed.
 * Recieving **three** strikes is a demotion.
 * If you get demoted, you are free to work your way back up!

+## Resignation Policy
+{:.text-red-300}
+Resignations are **FINAL**.
+No reranks will be offered if you change your mind.
+Please think over resignations carefully.
+They are a big thing and you need to be certain.
+You **WON'T** be ranked back after you resign.
+Reranks are also not given to users who are demoted.